kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 ## Policy Enforcement Point (PEP)

-PEPs help enforce policies that ensure that the current state of a Kubernetes cluster matches the desired state as codified by the policy.
-They can also help to audit the cluster and alert on any API-server resources that violate policy.
-Policy enforcement in  in Kubernetes can broadly be performed using:
+PEPs help enforce policies that ensure that the current states of Kubernetes workloads and clusters match the desired state as codified by the policy.
+They can also help audit configurations and alert on any API resources that violate configured policies.

+Policy enforcement in Kubernetes is performed using:

 1. Built-in policy objects
 2. Kubernetes extensions operating as admission controllers